andyrdt/andyrdt.github.io/_posts/2022-05-24-stablecoins.markdown

 ### Algorithmic stablecoins
 Unlike fiat-collateralized and crypto-collateralized stablecoins, algorithmic stablecoins do not rely on collateralized assets to maintain their value.
 The value of these stablecoins is maintained through algorithmic policies, such as an automatically self-regulating elastic monetary policy.

-Despite [many](https://medium.com/reserve-currency/the-end-of-a-stablecoin-the-case-of-nubits-dd1f0fb427a9) [historical](https://www.coindesk.com/markets/2021/06/17/iron-finances-titan-token-falls-to-near-zero-in-defi-panic-selling/) [attempts](https://www.coindesk.com/tech/2022/05/11/usts-do-kwon-was-behind-earlier-failed-stablecoin-ex-terra-colleagues-say/), no project has successfully created an algorithmic stablecoin.
-This of course poses a natural question: is a long-term algorithmic stablecoin possible?
-My intuition says no - a stablecoin must be backed by assets in order to give it the credibility it needs to avoid fear-induced death spirals.
-It would be an interesting research direction to try and prove such intuition formally.

-#### Terra (UST)
+#### UST
-Terra ~~is~~ was ([R.I.P.](https://www.coindesk.com/learn/the-fall-of-terra-a-timeline-of-the-meteoric-rise-and-crash-of-ust-and-luna/)) the latest and greatest attempt at building an algorithmic stablecoin.
+UST ~~is~~ was ([R.I.P.](https://www.coindesk.com/learn/the-fall-of-terra-a-timeline-of-the-meteoric-rise-and-crash-of-ust-and-luna/)) the latest and greatest algorithmic stablecoin project.
+At its peak, UST had a market cap of over $18 billion.

-The Terra Protocol aims at maintaining the value of 1 Terra (UST) equal to the value of 1 USD.[^6]

-The Terra Protocol runs on its own Proof of Stake (PoS) blockchain.
-Miners stake in the chain's native token, Luna.
-A miner's "mining power" (think of this as the probability of the miner being selected to mine the next block) is proportional to his/her amount of staked Luna.
+Powering UST, which is pegged to USD, is the Terra Protocol.[^6] The Terra Protocol runs on its own Proof of Stake (PoS) blockchain, on which miners stake in the chain's native token, Luna.

+Let's see how the Terra Protocol works.

 #### Determining market price on-chain
 The spirit of an algorithmic stablecoin is to monitor the price of the coin, and adjust policies automatically in order to drive the market price back towards its target value (the value of the peg).
 The first step of this process is how to determine the current market price of the coin.
 This is achieved in Terra by using an on-chain oracle mechanism.

 Terra's on-chain oracle mechanism works as follows:
-- Miners submit votes on what the current value of Terra is (denominated in USD).
+- Miners submit votes on what the current value of UST is (denominated in USD).
 - Every *n* blocks, the votes are tallied, and the median is selected as the new price.
-- Miners who voted within 1 standard deviation of the median are rewarded with some amount of Terra.
+- Miners who voted within 1 standard deviation of the median are rewarded with some amount of UST.
 Miners who did not may be punished by having their stakes slashed.

-This standard oracle mechansim allows the (approximated) market price of Terra to be continuously updated and available on-chain.
+This standard oracle mechansim allows the (approximated) market price of UST to be continuously updated and available on-chain.
 The same mechanism can be used to approximate the price of Luna.

 #### Price correction mechanism
-Next, we consider how Terra reacts to price deviations.
-When the price of Terra deviates from its peg of 1 USD, the system must react and push the price back towards 1 USD.
+Next, we consider how the system reacts to price deviations.
+When the price of UST deviates from its peg of 1 USD, the system must react and push the price back towards 1 USD.

-This is achieved through a clever exchange mechanism between Luna and Terra:
+This is achieved through a clever exchange mechanism between Luna and UST:
-- A user can send 1 Terra to the system, and receive 1 USD worth of Luna.
+- A user can send 1 UST to the system, and receive 1 USD worth of Luna.
-- A user can send 1 USD worth of Luna to the system, and receive 1 Terra.
+- A user can send 1 USD worth of Luna to the system, and receive 1 UST.

 [Note that the "1 USD worth of Luna" can be computed using the price oracles described above!]

-When the price of Terra deviates from 1 USD, the exchange mechanism enables arbitrage opportunities which serve to re-adjust the price back towards the peg:
+When the price of UST deviates from 1 USD, the exchange mechanism enables arbitrage opportunities which serve to re-adjust the price back towards the peg:
-- If the price of Terra drops to $0.99, an arbitrager can exchange 1 Terra for 1 USD worth of Luna
+- If the price of UST drops to $0.99, an arbitrager can exchange 1 UST for 1 USD worth of Luna
-  - The arbitrager nets $0.01 of profit, while reducing the supply of Terra, causing its price to increase.
+  - The arbitrager nets $0.01 of profit, while reducing the supply of UST, causing its price to increase.
-- If the price of Terra rises to $1.01, an arbitrager can exchange 1 USD worth of Luna for 1 Terra
+- If the price of UST rises to $1.01, an arbitrager can exchange 1 USD worth of Luna for 1 UST
-  - The arbitrager nets $0.01 of profit, while increasing the supppply of Terra, causing its price to decrease.
+  - The arbitrager nets $0.01 of profit, while increasing the supppply of UST, causing its price to decrease.

 With this exchange mechanism, one can in a sense understand UST to be "backed by" Luna.
-An individual with 1 Terra should always be able to exchange it for 1 USD worth of Luna, and sell that Luna.
+An individual with 1 UST should always be able to exchange it for 1 USD worth of Luna, and sell that Luna.

 #### Downfall
-Despite these clever exchange mechanics, Terra eventually met the same fate as all algorithmic stablecoins that came before: it collapsed.
+Despite these clever exchange mechanics, UST eventually met the same fate as all algorithmic stablecoins that came before: it collapsed.

 <figure>
   <img src="../../../images/stablecoins/ust_graph.png" class="center">
-  <figcaption align = "center">Terra fell from its $1 peg in May 2022</figcaption>
+  <figcaption align = "center">UST fell from its $1 peg in May 2022</figcaption>
   <figcaption align = "center">[Source: CoinGecko]</figcaption>
 </figure>